 Adds the Western Australia Department of Health, “Yoga is very helpful in treating some of the mechanical aspects of pain; for example, when there are tight muscles which contribute to pain.”

 In the Annals of Internal Medicine, Dr. Robert Saper wrote, “Both yoga and physical therapy are excellent nondrug approaches for low back pain.”

 Topical analgesics: For many people, however, the first choice should be a topical solution: the Salonpas® Pain Relief Patch LARGE.
-The Salonpas Pain Relief Patch LARGE is the only OTC pain reliever (oral or topical) labeled to relieve mild to tougher, moderate pain associated with arthritis, sprains, strains and backache.
-It is labeled to relieve mild to moderate pain for up to 12 hours, and was FDA approved just like prescription medicines.
+The Salonpas Pain Relief Patch LARGE was the first OTC pain reliever labeled to relieve mild to moderate pain for up to 12 hours, and was FDA approved just like prescription medicines.

 Advises physical therapist Dave Endres, “The new Salonpas Pain Relief Patch LARGE contains two powerful pain-relieving ingredients, menthol and methyl salicylate, which go right to the site of pain.
 In my business, keeping pain at bay for as long as possible is a key imperative.
 If there is a choice between oral or topical pain therapies, we encourage the topical route.
 We encourage the topical route as it avoids the adverse effects that have been observed with oral dosage forms.”